 The split in Indycar racing saw the Indy Racing League arrive from 2004, giving Milwaukee the short distinction of being one of the few tracks to host both the IRL and Champ Cars in the same year.
 From 2007, Champ Car events ended as the series concentrated on road courses, leaving just the Indycars to battle it out each year for single seater honours.
 Milwaukee retained its place on the unified calendar in 2008, but after the Fair Board was unable to find a replacement promoter (having been earlier forced to terminate the contract of the existing promoter), both Indycars and NASCAR were force to look elsewhere for 2010.

 In 2011, a new promoter allowed the resurrection of the Indycar event, but a lack of experience and poor marketing led to poor turnout and the future looked bleak, with an announcement that no race race would be held in 2012.

 In stepped Michael Andretti, who was determined not to let the event - and possibly the circuit itself - die.
 His Andretti Sports Marketing team hammered out a new deal with the State Fair Board and set about re-launching the event, this time with proper marketing.
 Billing it as the Milwaukee IndyFest, The event featured a carnival-like atmosphere, resurrecting some of the ambiance of the days when the race concluded the State Fair itself.
 Combined with great racing on the track and an exciting win by American driver Ryan Hunter-Reay, the event was a success.

-Andretti continues to promote the event which gathers strength, although pressure still exists from some quarters for the State of Wisconsin to "cut its losses" and close the Milwaukee Mile, converting the land for other uses.
+Pressure still exists from some quarters for the State of Wisconsin to "cut its losses" and close the Milwaukee Mile, converting the land for other uses.
 This has prompted the formation of the 'Save the Mile' campaign group, which since 2008 has been petitioning legislators to ensure that racing continues at the legendary circuit.